PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:12:30
+Last updated: 2024-04-02 18:13:03
-Random Quote: It is with words as with sunbeams.
-The more they are condensed, the deeper they burn. - Robert Southey
+Random Quote: Nine-tenths of wisdom is being wise in time. - Theodore Roosevelt